What are the most important things to know about Truvada?

 Take Truvada tablets whole.
 Tell your healthcare provider if you or your child cannot swallow Truvada tablets.

 If you take Truvada for PrEP, take it every day and not just when you think that you were exposed to HIV.
-Always combine use of PrEP with condoms and other safer sex practices.
+Always use PrEP in combination with condoms and other safer sex practices.

 If you have taken too much Truvada, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.